Boston University School of Medicine Physician Assistant Program

 Why should I consider Boston University’s PA program over other programs?

 If you are interested in becoming a healthcare provider who is committed to serving the under served, practices medicine as a team enterprise, and want a highly committed faculty teaching you how to do all of this, then BU may be the place for you.
 We are looking to educate highly skilled clinicians and future leaders of the profession who will contribute to solutions of the problems of healthcare.
 Should we accept you and you choose to come here, you will be challenged both academically and clinically.
+In addition, many students are attracted to the program because of its interprofessional education emphasis.

-What is the Boston University Physician Assistant Program accreditation status?
+What is the BU Program accreditation status?